 The hazards associated with this practice are the potential for drowning and slips/falls associated with wet surrounds to pools.
-These are controlled by following the specific arrangements specified in the H&S Manual for Schools.
+These are controlled by following the specific arrangements specified in the schools individual arrangements.

-7 - TECHNOLOGY
+7 -TECHNOLOGY

-The school follows the guidance for safe practice in technology contained in 'Make it Safe' produced by the NAAIDT and endorsed as a standard by the Council.
+The MAT schools follow the guidance for safe practice in technology contained in 'Make it Safe' produced by the NAAIDT and endorsed as a standard by the Council.
 The hazards associated with this activity include: